We may earn affiliate commissions for the recommended products. Learn more.

 • Advanced detail at home.
 I especially appreciated how it delivers precise body data, which could be beneficial for discussions with a doctor.

-HumeHealth user reviews
+Hume Health user reviews

-Looking at feedback from across Reddit, Trustpilot, and our own team members, I found that the HumeHealth Body Pod receives quite a mixed reaction.
-On the positive side, many people love its rich set of health metrics, with one Redditor sharing they compared the Body Pod to a DEXA scan and note that it was only about 1.5% off on body fat, which they considered “decent.”
+Looking at feedback from across Reddit, Trustpilot, and our own team members, I found that Hume Body Pod receives quite a mixed reaction.
+On the positive side, many people love its rich set of health metrics, with one Redditor sharing they compared Body Pod to a DEXA scan and noted that it was only about 1.5% off on body fat, which they considered “decent.”
 Another person praised it for helping them adjust training and recovery, saying on Trustpilot that it “prevented overtraining a couple times by spotting early warning signs.”

 On the other hand, there were some complaints.
-On Reddit, several people were frustrated, explaining that the Body Pod often underestimates body fat, showing flattering but unrealistic numbers like 10% when they estimate themselves closer to 16–18%.
+On Reddit, several people were frustrated, explaining that Body Pod often underestimates body fat, showing flattering but unrealistic numbers like 10% when they estimate themselves closer to 16–18%.
 On Trustpilot, one customer called it an “expensive paperweight,” saying their app data disappeared the day after setup.

-From our own testers, Agne said that the Body Pod delivered a lot of fascinating numbers, but that it left her confused because there were no clear in-app recommendations on what to do with the data.
+From our own testers, Agne said that Body Pod delivered a lot of fascinating numbers, but that it left her confused because there were no clear in-app recommendations on what to do with the data.
 Additionally, Mantas said that syncing glitches and strange readings reduced his confidence, though he did praise the lightweight and portable design of the device.

-How to use HumeHealth Body Pod
+How to use Hume Health Body Pod

-Using the HumeHealth Body Pod isn’t a complicated process, even if you’re a first-time user.
+Using Hume Health Body Pod isn’t a complicated process, even if you’re a first-time user.
 Here’s my simple step-by-step guide on how to get accurate and useful results:

-2. Download the HumeHealth app (iOS or Android).
+2. Download the Hume Health app (iOS or Android)

-3. Then, create your user profile.
+3. Then, create your user profile

-4. Now, pair the device via Bluetooth.
+4. Now, pair the device via Bluetooth

-5. While barefoot, step on the scale.
-Place your feet correctly on the sensors.
-HumeHealth Body Pod step on the scale
+5. While barefoot, step on the scale – place your feet correctly on the sensors

-6. If the app tells you to do so, pull up the handlebar and hold it at waist height with arms slightly away from your body (for a full-body scan).
-HumeHealth Body Pod pull up the handlebar
+6. If the app tells you to do so, pull up the handlebar and hold it at waist height with arms slightly away from your body (for a full-body scan)

 For the best results, scan at the same time each day, preferably in the morning before eating or exercising.
 This rules out any fluctuations.